Why Infinity?

 • Among polynomials, higher powers dominate lower,

 For example, consider the function x{{e}^{x}}.
 The exponential function dominates the polynomial.
 As x\to \infty , the graph looks like an exponential approaching infinity; that is, \displaystyle \underset{x\to \infty }{\mathop{\lim }}\,x{{e}^{x}}=\infty .
-As x\to -\infty the graph looks like an exponential with very small but still positive values; that is \displaystyle \underset{x\to -\,\infty }{\mathop{\lim }}\,x{{e}^{x}}=0.
+As x\to -\infty the graph looks like an exponential with very small negative values (i.e. small in absolute value); so, \displaystyle \underset{x\to -\,\infty }{\mathop{\lim }}\,x{{e}^{x}}=0.

 Another example, consider a rational function (the quotient of two polynomials).
 If the numerator is of higher degree than the denominator, as x\to \pm \infty the numerator dominates, and the limit is infinite.
 If the denominator is of higher degree, the denominator dominates, and the limit is zero.
 (And if they are of the same degree, then the limit is the ratio of the leading coefficients.
 Dominance does not apply.)